rrfunde/Drive/README.md

 # Drive
-A Desktop application which facilates Easy to share lecture notes
+A Desktop application which facilitates Easy to share lecture notes